 I first read GEB when I bought it a few years ago.
 Back then, it was hard for me to understand.
 There were a lot of things I didn't fully grasp after finishing it.
 Did it get better this time ?
 Nope.
 Though I understood much more, I still feel there's a whole tanker of ideas and beauty I missed.

 And how can one understand such a book in one read ?
 On its ~750 pages, the author covers math, logic, reasoning, music, art, computers, programming, AI, biology, zen, and much, much more.
 Before I read this book, I never really understood how much an art is book-writing.
-It seems that so many thought and caring went into writing each chapter, so you just sit befuddled, trying to grasp the meaning of each word.
+It seems that so much thought and caring went into writing each chapter, so you just sit befuddled, trying to grasp the meaning of each word.

 In the 20 years this book is on the shelves, opinions vary on what it's about.
 I have the anniversary edition, where Hofstadter confronts this question in a long preface.
-I feel, however, that each one can find something else in this book.
+I feel, however, that each person can find something different in this book.
 People with different mind-settings and experiences may conclude that this book is about different topics.
 So in my review, I'll not try to guess what the author meant this book to be, I'll focus on what this book is about for me, from my point of view.

 What is it, then ?
 Well, I feel that the single most important theme of this book, it's ultimate goal, is to show that "meaningful" consciousness can emerge from "meaningless" formal systems, with very simple rules.
 That complexity can rise from trivial governing laws of small-scale systems.